Clerking team

-Sam Hillas is a senior member of SJB’s matrimonial finance team, dealing exclusively with financial remedy work.
+Sam Hillas KC is a senior member of SJB’s matrimonial finance team, dealing exclusively with financial remedy work.
 Commended by Chambers and Partners and Legal 500 as a “charismatic and client-friendly advocate” who “works like a Trojan”, Sam specialises in high net worth and/or complex cases, especially those involving marital agreements, trusts and corporate structures, cases involving non-disclosure and Schedule 1 Children Act.

 Personal Information